Shervi28/Basic2D/README.md

 * [ ] Editing variables and functions inside the main file.
 * [ ] Gravitational attraction.
 * [ ] And whataver ideas you have :)

+## Credits
+HUGE thanks to @shiffman for inspiring me to make this physics engine!!!